Nigho/delectrum-core/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `delectrumd` for your own use.
+You can ignore this section if you are building `brewhaustd` for your own use.

-delectrumd/delectrum-cli binaries are not included in the delectrum-Qt.app bundle.
+brewhaustd/brewhaust-cli binaries are not included in the brewhaust-Qt.app bundle.

-If you are building `delectrumd` or `delectrum-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `brewhaustd` or `brewhaust-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: